-A week after taking office, the Republican president signed an executive order to prevent citizens of seven predominately-Muslim countries from traveling to the United States.
+A week after taking office, the Republican president signed an executive order to prevent citizens of seven predominately-Muslim countries from travelling to the United States.
 Known by critics as the “Muslim ban,” protesters quickly demonstrated at airports in opposition.

 Trump would ignite protests again in August, when he was asked to respond to white nationalists marching in Charlottesville, Virginia, including one who drove his car into a crowd of counter-protesters, killing a woman.
 The president argued there were bad people “on both sides.”
+[L8N1L137F]

 Following his remarks, business leaders resigned from Trump’s business councils and the panels were disbanded.

 A defining feature of Trump’s first year in office was the investigation into whether his campaign colluded with Russia during the election.